Feature Language Change PR-6.1-dev Pending

 • Update servers can now return JSON containing a message and other information.

 • The event listeners provide additional flexibility for developers who wish to make use of them.
+These above tests do not make use of any of these event handlers.

 Here is an example of a generic installer plugin which provides similar functionality for update servers which don't provide a JSON response.
 It also attempts to detect an update site which returns a HTML document and not a ZIP!